cpustejovsky/estuary-node/README.md

 * Colt Steele's [Web Development Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) was my launching off point for this application.
 * Stephen Grider's [Complete Developer's Guide to MongoDB](https://www.udemy.com/the-complete-developers-guide-to-mongodb/) has also been extremely helpful in structuring the server logic of the app.
+* Finally, Tony Alicea's works on JavaScript and NodeJS provide an invaluable baseline for understanding the technologies I'm using.